Skip to content

 Currency – Show me the money

-Nepal has a closed currency which means you can only exchange money within its border and are not allowed to take it out of the country.
+Nepal has a closed currency, which means you can only exchange money within its borders and are not allowed to take it out of the country.
 This means it’s not possible to pre-order or take Nepalese Rupee before arriving.
-The exchange rate for £1 is 171Rs and you’ll be shocked to see how far that gets you!
-After Besisahar, there are no cash machines on the trek before crossing Thorong La Pass so ensure you have plenty of cash for food, lodgings and drinks.
+The exchange rate for £1 is 171Rs, and you’ll be shocked to see how far that gets you!
+After Besisahar, there are no cash machines on the trek before crossing Thorong La Pass, so ensure you have plenty of cash for food, lodgings and drinks.

 Poon Hill